-You and your family may be eligible to receive a Subsidy.
-This is an amount of money, or tax credit, from the government to help reduce your monthly premium amount.
-People who can get health insurance through their employer or through public coverage, like Medicaid, Medicare or CHIP, cannot, in most cases, qualify for a subsidy.
+In most cases, people who can get health insurance through their employer or through public coverage (for example: Medicaid, Medicare or CHIP) cannot qualify for a subsidy.
 Your subsidy amount is based on your income and family size.

 National Estimator Updated October 2013